Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals: Symbols and short-time existence of flows of -structures

 As discussed in~\cite{K-flows}, a general flow of $\G$-structures can be written in the form

 for some time-dependent symmetric $2$-tensor $h$ and vector field $X$.
 (Note that the $\diamond$ operation defined in~\eqref{eq:diamond-coords} depends on the metric and hence on the $\G$-structure $\ph$.)
-In order to obtain a parabolic flow, we need $h$ and $X$ to be \emph{second order differential invariants} of $\ph$, which are linear in the second derivatives.
-We classified the independent second order differential invariants of $\ph$ in Section~\ref{sec:curvature-torsion}.
+In order to obtain a parabolic flow, we need $h$ and $X$ to be \emph{second-order differential invariants} of $\ph$, which are linear in the second derivatives.
+We classified the independent second-order differential invariants of $\ph$ in Section~\ref{sec:curvature-torsion}.
 Indeed, the following result follows directly from the discussions in Sections~\ref{sec:g2bianchi-revisited},~\ref{sec:curvature-decomp}, and~\ref{sec:nabla-T-decomp}.

-\begin{thm} There are six \emph{independent} second order differential invariants of a $\G$-structure that can be used to define a flow~\eqref{eq:general-flow-2} of $\G$-structures.
+\begin{thm} There are six \emph{independent} second-order differential invariants of a $\G$-structure that can be used to define a flow~\eqref{eq:general-flow-2} of $\G$-structures.

 There are four independent possibilities for the symmetric $2$-tensor $h$, namely: \begin{itemize} \itemsep{-1mm} \item $R g$, where $R$ is the scalar curvature; \item $\tRc$, the Ricci curvature; \item $F$, the $\ph$-Ricci curvature; \item $\cL_{\Vop T} g$, where $(\Vop T)_k = T_{ij} \ph_{ijk}$ is the vector torsion. \end{itemize} There are also two independent possibilities for the vector field $X$, namely: \begin{itemize} \itemsep{-1mm} \item $\Div T$, the divergence of $T$; \item $\Div T^t$, the divergence of the transpose of $T$. \end{itemize} \end{thm}